ianvcaldas/science-hurricane/readme.md

 You can also change the starting frequency of the beneficial mutation (the default is 1%) and the plotting dimensions.

+<sup>1</sup> Described in, for instance, equation 1.6 of _Evolutionary Theory: Mathematical and Conceptual Foundations_ (Rice, 2004).

-### The computer bit
+### The coding bit

 `popgen.py` contains the simulation and plotting code in readable Python.
-(Most of the code is dedicated to implementing a really bare-bones and quite imperfect ASCII plotting strategy.)
+(Most of the code is dedicated to doing the ASCII plot in an embarassingly bare-bones way.)
 I adapted the logic into boring ("minimalist") Rockstar; the script `sing.py` converts that into proper ("idiomatic") Rockstar.
 The final version of the ballad is the idiomatic file plus capitalization and slight reordering of lines.

-Many thanks to Dylan Beattie for creating Rockstar and giving everyone the opportunity to become a rock star graduate student!
+### Big thank you

+...to [Dylan Beattie](https://dylanbeattie.net/) for creating Rockstar and providing the inspiration to become, finally, one of those rockstar scientists everyone keeps talking about.